saishivarcr/akto-mitm-addon/README.md

 # akto-mitm-addon
 This mitmproxy addon script can be used to populate the Akto inventory.

 `mitmproxy` An interactive TLS-capable intercepting HTTP proxy for penetration testers and software developers.
 More details can be found [here](https://mitmproxy.org/).

-`Akto` is an open source API security platform.
+`Akto` is an open-source API security platform.
 More details can be found [here](https://www.akto.io/).

 ## How it works?
 `mitmdump` is essentially the command-line version of mitmproxy, functioning much like tcpdump but for HTTP traffic.
-By utilizing this add-on script in conjunction with the `-s` option, you can effectively save the API data collected in mitmdump to Akto.
+By utilizing this add-on script with the `-s` option, you can effectively save the API data collected in mitmdump to Akto.

 ## Usage
 ### Standalone mitmproxy